-- 1. Evaluate academic sources of information when working on own dissertation. - 2.
+- 1. Evaluate academic sources of information when working on own research proposal. - 2.
 Produce texts of an academic nature using appropriate language and style. - 3.
-Communicate verbally in a manner which conveys proficiency of the subject being researched. - 4.
+Present ideas for own research by outlining the applied problem and proposed approach. - 4.
 Respond effectively to key questions in relation to research in own field.

-CDKSK-604-1909: Entrepreneurship
+CDKSK-604-2336: Entrepreneurship